Over 62 million are at risk of severe weather as tornado-spawning storm system treks across Central US - KTVZ

 Storms are expected to continue through the morning Wednesday and redevelop during the afternoon.
 The greatest threat will be over the Great Lakes region, including Chicago, Detroit and Indianapolis, where strong tornadoes are possible from late morning into the early evening hours.

-“Weather conditions in these areas could be life-threatening at times, and those in affected areas should pay close attention to the local NWS Weather Forecast Office for Advisories, Watches, and Warnings,” the National Weather Service warned.
+“Weather conditions in these areas could be life-threatening at times, and those in affected areas should pay close attention to the local NWS Weather Forecast Office for Advisories, Watches, and Warnings,” the weather service warned.

 Excessive rainfall totals of 1-3 inches are also possible from eastern Texas to southern Ohio.